Rachel Ward Stuns In Partially Unzipped Cropped Jacket & Figure-Hugging Miniskirt

 Rachel graciously responded to her dedicated followers by responding to some of the comments.

 As fans are aware, the model is not shy when it comes to showing off her amazing assets on social media.
 In fact, a majority of her Instagram posts consist of her in revealing ensembles.
-For instance, she recently uploaded pictures, in which she wore a short shelved sweater and a pair of tiny denim shorts.
+For instance, she recently uploaded pictures, in which she wore a short-sleeved sweater and a pair of tiny denim shorts.
 That post has been liked over 12,000 times since it was shared.